davxy/datawok-posts/drafts/08-perfect-secrecy-intro.md

        11 | 11 10 01 00        3 2 1 0

-As far as the key (the row index) is chosen randomly the ciphertext and the plaintext are independent, and thus we can apply the same proof as for one- time-pad.
+As far as the key (the row index) is chosen randomly the ciphertext and the plaintext are independent, and thus we can apply the same proof used for OTP.